abiyasa/popuphelp.js/README.md

 * Customize and style the popup using Twitter Bootstrap

 ## How to use
-* Add/extract this popup help to your web app project
+* Add popuphelp.js to a subfolder of your web app project.
+You can name the subfolder `popuphelp` or anything you like.
+* Show the popup by just creating popup using JavaScript:

+   `window.open('popuphelp/', 'popup-help', 'width=1024,height=768;')`
-* Create a simple javascript to show the popup: TBD
+* If you want to show specific help topic 'help01':

+   `window.open('popuphelp/#help01', 'popup-help', 'width=1024,height=768;')`

 ## How to add a new help topic
 * Create an HTML file on folder `topics`, containing the help text.